 (5) Members of the Mines Survey Board are entitled to be paid such remuneration and travelling and other allowances as the Minister determines on the recommendation of the Public Sector Commissioner.

-[Section 82 amended by No. 39 of 2010 s.
+[Section 82 amended: No. 39 of 2010 s.
 89.]

 83. Complaint to Mines Survey Board